KatherineMichel/portfolio/regular-blog-posts/year-in-review.md

 It was no small task, though.
 Many of the original Pinax authors were Django core devs and it shows.
 Pinax is a large and complex library of open-source, professional quality, interdependent Django projects and apps, including sophisticated testing, packaging, and continuous integration configurations.
 The Pinax GitHub organization alone has around 80 repos.

 One of my goals for this release was to make it easier for people to get started contributing to Pinax.
 I began by creating a detailed [Pinax 20.XX Release Plan](https://github.com/pinax/pinax/wiki/Pinax-20.XX-Release-Plan) that put into writing for the first time, the Pinax "way of doing things."
-I was thrilled that contributors were able to use this documentation to complete a large portion of the work, with occassional support from me.
+I was thrilled that contributors were able to use this documentation to complete a large portion of the work, with occasional support from me.

 Notably, in this release, support was dropped for Python 2.7, and support was added for Python 3.6+ and Django 3.0.